IgnacioBlancasRodriguez/Discord-bot-ChuckNorrisFunctionality/README.md

 This is a litle ten-minute project that I did as a way to try the requests module in python.

-<h3>What does it do?</h3>
+### What does it do?
+The bot's pretty simple, In fact, we can divide it in three short steps:

+>#### 1º Step
-The functianality is pretty simple, basically when the bot recives a message from another user containing the phrase "tell me a joke", the bot does a GET request to the Chuck Norris Jokes api(https://api.chucknorris.io/jokes/random) and sends the value.
+>The bot listens for any message containing the phrase "tell me a joke" comming from any user in the server:
+>
+>